science of happiness | dopamine | wellbeing blog

 • Movement and exercise that strengthen your muscles and also increase your energy

 • Foods and supplements supporting your brain: Consider that specific compounds and supplements increase motivation, for example, caffeine and the amino acid L-tyrosine.
-But this increase is very short and is followed by a motivation dip.
-It is worth mentioning that taking Melatonin supplements reduces motivation levels.
+But this increase is very brief and is followed by a dip in motivation.
+It is worth noting that taking Melatonin supplements reduces motivation.

-• Regular, deliberate cold exposure, e.g., cold showers or ice baths, increases motivation sustainably.
+• Regular, deliberate cold exposure, e.g., cold showers or ice baths, sustainably increases motivation.

 • Controlling and eliminating the do-something-now urges that dysregulate motivation and persistence

-• Positive and meaningful social connections and interactions: they stimulate and increase the overall level of motivation.
+• Positive and meaningful social connections and interactions stimulate and increase overall motivation.

 Setting Manageable Tasks and Goals

-The first solution is setting manageable tasks or splitting large tasks into chunks or sub-tasks into manageable pieces.
+The first solution is to set manageable tasks or to split large tasks into chunks or subtasks.

 Suppose you want to create a habit of exercising and set a goal of exercising daily.
-In such a case, it is easier to focus on just one week and then another week until you see that you have managed to exercise regularly for a month.
+In such a case, it is easier to focus on just one week, then another, until you see that you have managed to exercise regularly for a month.

 The same works for improving your eating pattern.
 Instead of promising to eat well from now on, it is easier to plan to eat well for a week; after that, for another week until you create a strong habit of healthy eating.